-< UNASSUMING FORCEFUL > OC
+< UNASSUMING FORCEFUL >

-- Oliver does not fit the Performance Model for Assertiveness. - He tends to be fairly comfortable sticking up for his opinions and needs.
+- Oliver fits the Performance Model for Assertiveness. - He tends to be fairly comfortable sticking up for his opinions and needs.

-- He tends to be motivated by situations in which he is held accountable for results. - He is willing to be assertive, to be more of a leader than a follower. - Oliver typically uses direct statements. - He will likely present his position with a fair amount of confidence. - At times, he may be overly assertive when giving direction to others.
+- He tends to be motivated by situations in which he is held accountable for results. - He is willing to be assertive, to be more of a leader than a follower. - Oliver typically uses direct statements in sales negotiations. - He will likely present his sales pitch with a fair amount of confidence. - At times, he may be overly assertive when negotiating sales.

-- Provide positive feedback when he engages in active listening rather than pushing forth with his agenda. - If you notice that he is too dominating in situations, provide feedback suggesting that he allow others more opportunity to offer input. - Give him opportunities to lead discussions if he appears to have a desire to do so.
+- Provide positive feedback when he engages in active listening rather than just pushing his agenda. - If you notice that he tends to dominate in sales situations, provide feedback suggesting that he allow clients more opportunity to express their doubts. - Give him opportunities to lead discussions if he appears to have a desire to do so.

-He takes on leadership roles comfortably but is still willing to follow direction from someone else when necessary.
+He takes on leadership roles comfortably but is still willing to listen to others' perspectives carefully when the situation calls for it.